contact

 • IBM System x iDataPlex dx360 M3 server (12 cores, 48 GB DDR3 RAM) with a storage expansion unit (8 SAS 300 GB HDDs, 15k RPM, 6 Gbps, configured as RAID-0 with a gross capacity of 2.4 TB)

-• CPU is the same as in "standard" nodes
+• The CPU is the same as in the “standard” nodes

-• The "big" nodes are meant for jobs that require large amounts of memory or a high I/O-performance (for reading and writing local scratch files), or both.
+• The “big” nodes are intended for jobs that require large amounts of memory or high I/O performance (for reading and writing local scratch files), or both.

 • Shared-Memory Component (120 cores, 1.3 TFlop/s theoretical peak, 640 GB main memory)

-• Proprietary NUMAlink 5 interconnect, which beats InfiniBand with respect to both latency and bandwidth
+• Proprietary NUMAlink 5 interconnect, which outperforms InfiniBand in terms of both latency and bandwidth

-• The Altix UV 100 system is meant for jobs with extreme memory requirements or for very communication-intensive jobs (or for jobs with a mixture of both requirements).
-Since some of these jobs are also very I/O-intensive, the system is equipped with a high performance RAID (Level-0) for fast read and write access to local scratch files.
+• The Altix UV 100 system is designed for jobs with extreme memory requirements or for highly communication-intensive jobs (or for jobs with a combination of both requirements).
+As some of these jobs are also very I/O-intensive, the system is equipped with a high-performance RAID (Level 0) for fast read and write access to local scratch files.

-• Part of the components of the older GOLEM beowolf cluster, which has been succeeded by HERO, have been integrated into the latter.
-This adds another 57 compute nodes (AMD Opteron Dual-Core and Quadcore CPUs, altogether 288 cores, 600 GB main memory, about 1.9 TFlops theoretical peak) to HERO.
+• Some of the components from the older GOLEM Beowulf cluster, which has been succeeded by HERO, have been integrated into the latter.
+This adds a further 57 compute nodes (AMD Opteron dual-core and quad-core CPUs, totalling 288 cores, 600 GB of main memory, and a theoretical peak performance of approximately 1.9 TFlops) to HERO.

 • Management and Login Nodes